samibraimoff/highlights-mobile-app/index.md

 ## 7. Contact Information

-For questions regarding these Terms or to file a DMCA notice, please contact us at: **s.ibraimov85@gmail.com**
+For questions regarding these Terms or to file a DMCA notice, please contact us, email: **s.ibraimov85@gmail.com**